 Accommodation in China

-China has a great network of backpacker style hostels.
+55 – Hostels in China are awesome: China has a great network of backpacker style hostels.
 They’re typically clean, have friendly staff, and wonderful atmospheres.

 I’ve stayed at a ton of hostels all around China and always end up meeting great people and having a good time.

-Airbnb is a great option for travelling in China if you’d like to have your own apartment to cook, wash clothes, or just have a break from hostels.
+56 – Chinese Airbnb is super cheap: Airbnb is a great option for travelling in China if you’d like to have your own apartment to cook, wash clothes, or just have a break from hostels.

 I’ve found AirBnbs in large Chinese cities to be very reasonably priced – in a few cases I’ve managed to pay only $10 for an amazing apartment.

-If you get really off the beaten path in China, hotels can sometimes be the only option available.
+57 – Hotels are always an option: If you get really off the beaten path in China, hotels can sometimes be the only option available.

 I’ve found that the best site to book hotels in China is Trip.com (as you can see, they’re kinda the go-to site for booking travel-related things in China).

 I haven’t stayed in many hotels in China, but there’s a ton of them.
 In big cities, you’ll even find many luxury western hotels that typically cater to business travellers.